 - 1. The composition of the study programme and the relevant transitional regulations are laid down in the Implementation Regulations. - 2.
 The Master's degree audit forms part of the programme.
-The programme has a total study load of 120 credits. - 3.
+The programme has a total study load of 120 credits.
+When a student follows two Master's degree programmes at TU Delft at the same time, he must obtain at least 60 extra unique credits besides a complete Master's degree programme of 120 credits. - 3.
 It is not permitted for any subject in the study programme to have been part of the Bachelor's degree programme on the basis of which the student was admitted to the programme.
-If a compulsory subject in the study programme was already completed in the aforementioned Bachelor's degree programme, the board of examiners will designate an alternative subject in its place.
+If a compulsory subject in the study programme was already completed in the aforementioned Bachelor's degree programme of the student, the board of examiners will designate an alternative subject in its place.
 If an elective subject in the study programme was already completed in the aforementioned Bachelor's degree programme the student will choose an alternative elective subject.

-Article 8a - Honours Class programme
+Article 8a - Honours Programme Master

-- 1. Students who meet the criteria referred to on the TPM website will be invited to register for the TU Delft Honours Class programme for outstanding Master's students. - 2.
-Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Honours Class programme by the director of studies or an Honours Class committee established by the director of studies. - 3.
-The Honours Class programme will comprise 30 credits: - a.
-At least 5 credits must be completed in the TU Delft-wide component of the Honours Class programme, which consists of the following parts: - the subject "Critical Reflection on Technology" - playing an active role within the Honours Class community - b.
-A maximum of 25 credits may be completed in the faculty component of the Honours Class programme, the composition of which (including its content and options) will be described on the TPM website. - 4.
-Any student selected for participation in the Honours Class programme must submit his or her options for the faculty component to the director of studies or the Honours Class committee for approval. - 5.
-The board of examiners will be responsible for assessing whether all the requirements of the Honours Class programme have been met. - 6.
-Any student who has successfully completed the Honours Class programme will be awarded a certificate signed by the chair of the board of examiners and the Rector Magnificus.
+- Students who meet the criteria referred to on the TPM website ->studentportal -> Honours Programme will be invited to register for the TU Delft Honours Programme Master for outstanding Master's students. - 2.
+Based on the criteria referred to on the TPM website -> studentportal -> Honours Programme, students will be selected and admitted to the Honours Programme Master by the director of studies or an Honours Programme Master committee established by the director of studies. - 3.
+The Honours Programme Master programme will comprise 30 credits: - a.
+At least 5 credits must be completed in the TU Delft-wide component of the Honours Programme Master, which consists of the following parts: - the subject "Critical Reflection on Technology" - playing an active role within the Honours Programme Master community - b.
+A maximum of 25 credits may be completed in the faculty component of the Honours Class programme, the composition of which will be described on the TPM website: Studentportal -> Honours Programme. - 4.
+Any student selected for participation in the Honours Programme Master must submit his or her options for the faculty component to the director of studies or the Honours Programme Master committee for approval. - 5.
+The board of examiners will be responsible for assessing whether all the requirements of the Honours Programme Master have been met. - Any student who has successfully completed the Honours Programme Master will be awarded a certificate signed by the chair of the board of examiners and the Director of the Honours Programme Master ..